Egbert-Azure/egbert-azure.Github.io/_posts/2024-03-21-Chessify-Next.md

 Photo by <a href="https://unsplash.com/@thefatdash?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">shri</a> on <a href="https://unsplash.com/photos/chess-pieces-on-chess-board-CG-JvqWqutM?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 </div>

+# Website Update

+I made a significant change to my blog page which includes some new features including topic tags, featured blog posts with a beautiful and modern design which is also great on mobile devices.
+If there is still any hickup, bare with me, or even better: drop me a note.

 ## Introduction

 Seeking constant improvement is intrinsic to the pursuit of chess mastery.
 In my previous blog post, "What's Next," I evaluated Chessify and other tools as potential aids in this journey, aiming to augment or replace certain functions of ChessBase with more efficient alternatives.